 So, why have I chosen to republish Bring the Fire now?

 Because, in the past year, God has slowly led me back out of the wilderness and as I now step into the current mission he has set before me, I find that Bring the Fire will be a foundational piece in it.
-And, the fact is, as proud as I am of what I wrote at eighteen-years-old, I find that the book is in dire need of some basic improvements.
+And, the fact is, as glad as I am for what I wrote at eighteen-years-old and how God has worked through it, I find that the book is in dire need of some basic improvements.